The "Mozart" Awards for Success, which recognize dedication and boldness, have just been presented.

 But what exactly is this exhibition organized by Le Mobilier National?

-"The Anatomy of the Secretary" was thus born after a long period of exploratory work, building on their residency at our faculty.
+*The Anatomy of the Secretary* was then created following a long period of exploratory work as a continuation of their residency at our faculty.

 The exhibition by Cédric Matet and Jane Kleis is a true invitation to contemplation.
-It allows us to see a piece of furniture in a new light, to appreciate it for its beauty and complexity.
+It allows us to see a piece of furniture in a new light and to appreciate it for its beauty and complexity.
 The exhibition “Les Aliénés du Mobilier national, le retour” is a unique opportunity to discover an exceptional object.

 Both of the artist's exhibitions reflect his interest in the beauty and complexity of nature.
 They invite us to see the world around us with fresh eyes.